Why Does My Dog Have Bad Breath? 7 Causes and Natural Solutions

 The Diet Connection: What Your Dog Eats Matters More Than You Think

 Highly processed kibble can stick to teeth and feed the wrong kind of bacteria.
-While we’re not saying you need to overhaul your dog’s entire diet, adding fresh foods and ensuring they’re getting quality nutrition makes a measurable difference in breath quality.
+While we’re not saying you need to overhaul your dog’s entire diet, adding fresh foods and ensuring they’re getting quality nutrition makes a difference in breath quality.

 Building a Daily Breath-Care Routine